aanker/xwordlist/docs/song_list_and_lyric_sites.md

 Below are recipes for downloading various types of text and links from different song list and lyric sites.
-Paste the options in each section into your `wordfab.conf` configuration file, update the URLs for the specifics of what you are trying to parse and run `wordfab`.
+Paste the options in each section into your `xwordlist.conf` configuration file, update the URLs for the specifics of what you are trying to parse and run `xwordlist`.

 ## [SongLyrics](http://songlyrics.com)